jundalisay/spblist/content/en/research/aristotle/metaphysics/book-5/part-15.md

 "Things are 'relative'

-1. as double to half, and treble to a third, and in general that which contains something else many times to that which is contained many times in something else, and that which exceeds to that which is exceeded;
+1. as double to half, and treble to a third, and in general that which contains something else many times to that which is contained many times in something else, and that which exceeds to that which is exceeded

 2. as that which can heat to that which can be heated, and that which can cut to that which can be cut, and in general the active to the passive

 3. as the measurable to the measure, and the knowable to knowledge, and the perceptible to perception.